-On June 17, 2015, Dylan Roof, a white supremacist gunman entered the Emanuel A.M.E. church in Charleston, Virginia and took the lives of nine of its members: Rev. Clementa C. Pinkney, Cynthia Marie Graham Hurd, Susie Jackson, Ethel Lee Lance, Depayne Middleton Doctor, Tywanza Sanders, Rev. Daniel L. Simmons, Rev. Sharonda Coleman-Singleton and Myra Thompson.
+On June 17, 2015, Dylan Roof, a white supremacist gunman entered the Emanuel A.M.E. church in Charleston, South Carolina took the lives of nine of its members: Rev. Clementa C. Pinkney, Cynthia Marie Graham Hurd, Susie Jackson, Ethel Lee Lance, Depayne Middleton Doctor, Tywanza Sanders, Rev. Daniel L. Simmons, Rev. Sharonda Coleman-Singleton and Myra Thompson.
 As America nears the four-year anniversary of this tragedy, Viola Davis and Stephen Curry have teamed up to tell the events surrounding the shooting.

 Both Davis and Curry will executive produce the documentary, Emanuel.
 The documentary will be produced by Steph Curry under Unanimous Media and Viola Davis and Julius Tennon under JuVee Productions.
 In addition, Brian Ivie will direct and Law and Order: SVU star Mariska Hargitay will serve as co-producer.